therealjflf/hesutils/docs/hesiod.rst

 - As the data is sent via DNS, Hesiod is affected by the limitations and security problems of the DNS protocol.
 In real life those can be mitigated out but you need to be aware of them when implementing a Hesiod infrastructure.
 For further information see `Passwords and security concerns <sec.rst>`_.

-- Some Linux distributions have decided that Hesiod wasn't used anymore (possibly because there isn't any complaint from those using it), and have started disabling Hesiod support from their packages.
-You will need to check whether your preferred distributions support it, and if not you may want to ask for support to be brought back in.
+- Some Linux distributions have decided that Hesiod wasn't used anymore (possibly because there isn't any complaint from those using it), and have started disabling NSS support for Hesiod in their glibc build.
+You will need to check whether your preferred distribution support it, and if not you may want to ask for support to be brought back in.